ebgoldstein/StormLabelAgreement/README.md

-## IRR Analysis of NOAA Post Storm Images
+## IRR analysis of labeled post-storm images from NOAA

 There are 4 scripts here to use on the 2nd version of release data: